 Typically, patients are prescribed immunotherapy medication to help the body identify and attack cancer cells more easily.
-Chimeric antigen receptor (CAR) T-cell therapy is a type of immunotherapy that improves the ability of certain T-cells (white blood cells) to fight cancer.
-Since its discovery, CAR T-cell therapy has been used to target a number of different strains of cancer, including mesothelioma.
-For many patients, across a range of cancers, the side effects of CAR T-cell therapy can be as intense as other treatment methods (such as chemotherapy).
+Chimeric antigen receptor (CAR) T-cell therapy is a type of immunotherapy that improves the ability of specific T-cells (white blood cells) to fight cancer.
+Since its discovery, CAR T-cell therapy has been used to target several different strains of cancer, including mesothelioma.
+For many patients across a range of cancers, the side effects of CAR T-cell therapy can be as intense as other treatment methods (such as chemotherapy).

-Generally, CAR T-cell therapy is administered via an intravenous infusion in ten minutes or less.
+Generally, CAR T-cell therapy is administered intravenously in ten minutes or less.
 With an infusion of new, cancer-fighting blood cells, most bodies respond by releasing large amounts of proteins that can direct the activity of other cells, known as cytokines.
 The resulting process is called Cytokine Release Syndrome (CRS).
 CRS causes several parts of the immune system to band together to fight against cancerous cells.
-Though the effects of this form of treatment can be acute (and even life-threatening), severe side-effects generally indicate that the medicine is working as intended and destroying tumors throughout the body.
+Though the effects of this form of treatment can be acute (and even life-threatening), severe side effects generally indicate that the medicine is working as intended and destroying tumors throughout the body.

 In addition to feeling like they’re fighting a case of a flu-like virus, some patients may begin to feel some psychological effects (such as stupor, difficulty understanding language, and seizures).
 These effects can be severe but are widely considered treatable.

 Common side effects of CAR T-cell Therapy requiring treatment include:

 - High fever